kubapeter/portfolio/Coursera Courses/Standalone Courses/The Structured Query Language (SQL)/Week 6/README.md

 ## Labs

 There are 2 labs for week 2.
-These labs are done on the student's own batabase in the [bit.io](https://bit.io/) environment, as they do not have permission to add or modify database objects of the lecturer's repo.
+These labs are done on the student's own database in the [bit.io](https://bit.io/) environment, as they do not have permission to add or modify database objects of the lecturer's repo.
 - [Using a VIEW](./lab11.sql)
 - [Conditionals with the CASE Operator](./lab12.sql)